hentaiOS/.github/profile/README.md

 ## Become part of the chaos

 Do you think that you made enough chaos to be eligible for the next round?
-If so, you can read the [Become Furry Repository](https://github.com/hentaiOS/maintainership-portals)
+If so, you can read the [Become Furry Technical Data](https://wiki.helluvaos.com/docs/technical-data/intro)